altocodenl/tagaway/readme.md

    hash: STRING
    originalHash: STRING
    providerHash: STRING (provider hash if piv was imported, which comes from combining `FILE_ID:MODIFIED_TIME`; has the shape PROVIDER:HASH)
-   dates: STRING (stringified array of dates belonging to the piv, normalized and sorted by earliest first)
+   dates: STRING (stringified object of dates belonging to the piv)
    deg: INT 90|-90|180 or absent
    date: INT (latest date within dates)
    dateSource: STRING (metadata field used to get date)